apache-hb/simcoe/README.md

 * logging categories
 * better logging ui to help sort between threads and services, etc

+* WER or watson support would be pretty funny to implement
+* create the d3d12 device before the window opens
+* fix borderless windowed mode

 ## random bits

+* join the windows desktop application program and get a cert

 * get std::formatter support into toml++
 * nag mesonbuild to support pulling a specific git commit